AJFaraday/scaled_up/README.md

 (from the root directory of Scaled Up^)

-* Open Pure Data and open any file from pd beginning with su- and ending with .pd
+* Open Pure Data and open any file from pd/ beginning with su- and ending with .pd
 * `rake player:play`
-* `rails s`
+* (in a separate shell) `rails s`
 * Open a browser and point it to localhost:3000

 Options for PD patches: